mmanoj880/prompt-runner-by-amazonqcli/README.md

 ## Credits

-Created as a Python Pygame project for learning game development basics.
+Created as a Python Pygame project for learning game development basics using AmazonQCLI